Kizomba, which means “there’s a party at my house” in Kimbundu, is a partner dance and music genre that emerged in Angola in the early 1980s.

 Kizomba music became a medium to discuss the political situation back home, helping Angolan immigrants maintain their African identity and adapt to life in Portugal.
 From the eldest to the youngest, everyone danced Kizomba.

 The Angolan Civil War lasted 27 years, ending in 2002.
-Decades after its inception, Kizomba has grown into a global phenomenon with competitions, parties, and workshops worldwide.
-Enthusiasts even travel to Luanda to learn from Kizomba champions.
-Kizomba continues to renew and celebrate Angola’s cultural identity on the world stage.
+Kizomba persisted throughout.
+Now, decades after its inception, Kizomba has grown into a global phenomenon with competitions, festivals, and community gatherings worldwide.

 In the words of Angolan Kizomba educator Tania Mendonca, "The best and the worst moments of our lives are marked by Kizomba."